forrestberry/theolexica/content/posts/psalm 117 sermon notes.md

 - What do we do with this info about God?
 Worship
 - "Hallelujah" == command "Worship the Lord"
 - How to worship
+    - Psalms 113-118
-    - holiness
+        - Dependence
-    - speaking praise (boasting in the other)
+        - Praise (boasting in the other)
         - singing
-    - doing
+        - Holiness
         - thinking
+    - Rom 12:9-21

 ### Conclusion

+- Rom 15:8-13
+- This is where we are this morning.
+The gospel has gone out into the world.
+We are worshiping together this morning.
+Let us continue to praise the Lord.

 [^1]: Kidner, Derek.
 Psalms 73-150: An Introduction and Commentary.
 Nottingham, England, Downers Grove, Ill.: Inter-Varsity Press ; IVP Academic, 2008.